amit1235813/Finance-Claimer/readme.txt

 4. Deploy to Heroku and Vercel

 Chapter 29 - Added Bank Details validation to Create User Form
-1. Installed ansyc-express-errors to run try ctach on all CRUD functions
+1. Installed async-express-errors to run try ctach on all CRUD functions
 2. Installed Winston to log errors in a file
 3. Commented out above code
 4. Documented HTML and JS code.
 Created a Flowchart to understand in Diagrams.